Quick Start Setup Guide - WAN Forwarding

 Log on to the server or router where DNS is configured

-Once you’ve logged in, find the DNS settings for this device.
-If you're unsure of where these settings are, please refer to your device configuration manual.
+Once you’ve logged in, locate the DNS settings for your device.
+If you're unsure where to find these settings, refer to your device's configuration manual.

 Example of Sonicwall DNS settings for network.